Frequently asked questions

 Will participating classes be able to present their project together virtually?

-No, individual classes will need to present their projects.
+No, individual classes will need to present their projects on site at the RDS.

 As we do each year, there will be a max of 30 students per project.

-PSF @ BTYSTE 2022 will take place virtually from Wednesday the 10th of January to Friday the 12th of January 2022.
+PSF @ BTYSTE 2025 will take place on Thursday 9th of January and Friday the 10th of January 2025.